OCamlPro/gnucobol-contrib/tools/cobjapi/AWT/readme.txt

 For every GnuCOBOL example program I have included screen-shots.
 See under cobjapi/examples_simple/screenshots.

+You can see an online screenshot gallery here: https://gnucobol.sourceforge.io/cobjapi.php

 Test
 ----
 This program was developed using GnuCOBOL 2.0.0.